Priscilla Johnson McMillan: Author and scholar

+McMillan was interviewed for the 1993 documentary Who Was Lee Harvey Oswald? produced by PBS's Frontline and appeared as a witness at a public hearing conducted by the Assassination Records Review Board held in Boston on 24 March 1995.
 Marina and Lee was republished in 2013, in conjunction with the fiftieth anniversary of Kennedy's death.
 Upon release, Publishers Weekly called it a "classic of the JFK assassination literature" and said that "McMillan's richly detailed, bleak, heartbreaking profile proves [Oswald]'s unfitness for any conspiracy outside his own head—and builds a compelling case for him as the demon-driven author of the Kennedy tragedy."
 McMillan participated in a number of media engagements, reflecting upon her time with Kennedy and the Oswalds.

 Throughout the years, McMillan's stance had drawn the enmity of Kennedy assassination conspiracists.
 There were claims, especially online, that she had been working for the CIA during the time in the Soviet Union and may have later been involved in covering up the truth about the Kennedy assassination, claims that she adamantly denied.
 She remained confident that Oswald had acted alone, saying "I'm just as sure now as I was then that he did it, and also that he couldn't have done it with anybody else.
 He wasn't somebody who, in his life, had ever done anything with anybody else."
 Subsequently declassified CIA files later confirmed McMillan's relationship to the CIA.
 In 1975 a CIA official reviewed McMillan's CIA file and determined she was a "witting collaborator".
 Priscilla was interviewed by the House Select Committee on Assassinations in 1978.
 Interviewer Michael Goldsmith asked her if she had been interviewed by the CIA after her third visit to Russia.
 She affirmed it, but when Goldsmith showed her a letter from the CIA stating she was cooperating with them on reviews of Russian writers for American publication, she said she did not recall writing it.